cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

 * 29.07.19: extended again to include UML Sequence diagrams created by MS.
 * 01.08.19: proposal updated in response to feedback from DM, & reformatted to accommodate much higher level of detail than was originally intended.
+* 12.08.19: proposal updated to account for discussions in 'Cylc Core' team video conference on 08.08.19 (UK date).

 ### Case-by-case Outline